 A partial hospitalization program (PHP) is an all-day intense rehab program that allows you to go home at night.
-Because people know that PHPs provide treatment all day long, people also call PHPs day treatments.
+Because people know that PHPs provide treatment all day long, people also refer to partial hospitalizations as day treatments.

 Anyone attending partial hospitalization programs should clear their daytime schedule to receive treatment.
 This means that you can’t have a daytime job while attending a partial hospitalization program.
-If your home is not conducive to staying sober while staying there at night, you can live in a sober house while participating in a PHP.
+If you have a hard time staying sober, you can live in a sober living facility while participating in a PHP.

-When participating in PHPs, patients attend treatment for around six hours a day, five to seven days a week.
-The reason why patients in partial hospitalization programs must attend treatment for so long is that PHPs are just one step down from inpatient residential treatment.
+When participating in PHP, patients attend treatment for around six hours a day, five to seven days a week.
+Patients in partial hospitalization programs attend treatment for a long time because PHPs are one step down from inpatient residential treatment.

 This means that partial hospitalization is the most intense level of outpatient treatment.
-Essentially, a partial hospitalization program is just like residential treatment, except patients get to go home afterward.
+Partial hospitalization programs are just like residential treatment, except patients get to go home afterward.

 The reason why partial hospitalization programs contain the word “hospitalization” is that PHPs offer medical and hospital services for patients.
 These are for people who still need to detox and/or get rid of their withdrawal symptoms.
-Other services that you will receive while in a partial hospitalization program include different forms of therapy and biofeedback.
+Alternative treatments that you will receive while in a partial hospitalization program include different forms of therapy and biofeedback.

 Like all outpatient programs, the main focus of a partial hospitalization program is psychotherapy.
 There are many different forms of psychotherapy treatment methods used within PHPs.
 There are also detox and medical treatment services within partial hospitalization programs.